yhuang85/mandy/docs/_sources/CAST/contactMorse.rst.txt

 .. [#gradient] Morse theory is topological in nature and doesn't care about metric very much.
 In particular, it's more correct and convenient but unfortunately also more cumbersome to use `gradient-like vector fields <https://en.wikipedia.org/wiki/Gradient-like_vector_field>`_ instead.

-.. [#falseBelieve] Ironically, the failure of Giroux's argument in dimensions greater than three went so far to even form a consensus that hypersurfaces in higher-dimensional contact manifolds are intractable and hopeless.
+.. [#falseBelieve] Ironically, the failure of Giroux's argument in dimensions :math:`> 3` and other "experts' insights" went so far to even form a consensus that hypersurfaces in higher-dimensional contact manifolds are intractable and hopeless.
 It was at least the case when I entered the subject as a graduate student.
-From my own experience, there is nothing better than breaking false believes.
+See, for example, what my back-then-advisor had to say about `this <https://youtu.be/xuw9f4huYjk?t=2820>`_.
+From my own experience, there is nothing better than breaking false believes even if I was one of the believers.

 .. [#contactSubmfd] Regular level sets in a Morse hypersurface provide a rich source of examples of contact submanifolds.
-However, they don't carry themselves much information about the original contact manifold.
+However, they don't carry in themselves much information about the original contact manifold.

 .. [#pi2labels] The :math:`\pi_2`-switches are labeled by alphabetic letters at a random order because I don't have a better naming strategy.

+.. [#pi2a_morse_sign] One has to make (obviously) consistent choices of signs for the critical points.

 .. rubric:: References